m1griffin/arrayfunc/docs/ArrayFunc.rst

 implement some math functions.
 These are indicated above by the "Win" column in the above tables.

-The "math" library in Python implements it's own versions of these functions to paper over the missing functions for the MS Windows version.
+The "math" library in Python implements its own versions of these functions to paper over the missing functions for the MS Windows version.
 Arrayfunc however relies on the C libraries.